Server-side Tracking Checklist: Step-by-step Implementation

 A list of 28 tasks for optimal setup, divided into 3 areas: before you begin, basic setup, and bonus tips.

-In addition to basic tracking capabilities, additional tools to further optimize the setup, such as the Data Enricher.
+Additional tools to further optimize your tracking setup, such as the Data Enricher.

 Guidelines to become 100% GDPR-proof by adding Consent Mode in the server container.